takushib/MyEventBoard-Dev/README.md

 Install Composer first, and then install the packages.

 Remember to also set permissions for everything inside the repository.
-While inside the 'public_html' folder, run the script named 'chmod.sh'.
+While inside the 'public_html' folder, run the script named 'set_permissions.sh'.

 ## Resources for Development